1929 – 1931

 Young architects were attracted by the close cooperation of all those involved, the independence and autonomy, and the openness to the ideas of Neues Bauen.

-Initially, the Munich structural engineering department of the Post Office under Robert Vorhoelzer, as well as the Nuremberg and Würzburg departments, had been responsible for all of Bavaria’s eight senior post offices.
+Initially, the Munich structural engineering department of the Post Office under Robert Vorhoelzer, as well as the Nuremberg and Würzburg departments, had been responsible for all of Bavaria’s eight head post offices.

 As the need for new buildings increased, Bamberg was given its own structural engineering department headed by Robert Simm.